-If you’ve ever been to Seattle, you’ll know that it’s pretty chilled out place.
-Most people wear T-shirts and shorts most of the time.
+Most people in Seattle wear T-shirts and shorts most of the time.
 The skyline is shadowed by the friendly-looking Mount Constance.
 And, thanks to the city’s coffee-drinking tradition, everyone floats around in a happy, caffeine-fuelled haze.
 These may sound like glib generalisations, but I lived there for more than half a decade.
 They are, for the most part, accurate.

 The city’s location on a tectonic plate boundary results in earthquakes every few years, but earthquake-proof construction techniques and regular school and office drills mean they leave the city, for the most part, untouched.
 The biggest earthquake during my time in the city hit in 2001; it knocked over a single pot of cocoa in our pantry with its vigour (a crime I’m pretty sure my mother still blames on me).
 One death was attributed to the quake.
 It was a heart attack.

-But the city’s tranquility has just been given a sell-by date.
+But the city’s tranquillity has been given a sell-by date.
 FEMA, the Federal Emergency Management Agency, has predicted that a huge earthquake will ravage the entire northwestern United States at some point over the next 50 years.
-A long piece from Kathryn Schultz in this month’s New Yorker lays out, in horrifying detail, the Emerald City’s shaky future.
+A long piece from Kathryn Schultz in the New Yorker lays out, in horrifying detail, the Emerald City’s shaky future.
 Take this section::

-[The eartquake will] induce a process called liquefaction, whereby seemingly solid ground starts behaving like a liquid, to the detriment of anything on top of it.
-Fifteen per cent of Seattle is built on liquefiable land, including 17 day-care centers and the homes of some 34,500 people.
+[The earthquake will] induce a process called liquefaction, whereby seemingly solid ground starts behaving like a liquid, to the detriment of anything on top of it.
+Fifteen per cent of Seattle is built on liquefiable land, including 17 day-care centres and the homes of some 34,500 people.

 Seattle lies near to the boundary between the North American tectonic plate and Juan de Fuca, a large oceanic plate.
 The 700-mile plate boundary, known as the Cascadia Subduction zone, runs from northern California to Canada, and all along it, the Juan de Fuca plate is trying to force its way under North America.
 North America, in turn, is refusing to budge.
 This means pressure between the two is building, and building, and will eventually reach crisis point.